 - Active Directory integration available

-We also offer Pegasus Enterprise Password Keeper to synchronize your account with Active Directory, which helps streamline account creation and access.
+We also offer Pegasus Enterprise Password Vault to synchronize your account with Active Directory, which helps streamline account creation and access.

 Contact Pegasus and learn how you can improve your team’s security with truly unique, complex passwords today.